Core+ DynamicFlood – Introduction

 Note that your hydrodynamic computations take a great deal longer than regular workspace computations and that other users in your organization might be using all your available GPU/TUFLOW resources in SCALGO Live.
 In such case, your job will be automatically queued and started when the resources become available.
 If you want to cancel the running command, you can do that from this progress bar.
 Note that you can only cancel jobs started by yourself.

 For your own simulations, you can move the mouse cursor over each rain event to see the current progress in percent, the approximate remaining runtime and whether the current timestep of the model is considered slow or not.
+By clicking the pencil button, you can change the name and description of the modelspace that will store the results of the simulation.

 Under normal circumstances, the progress bar is green for each rain event.
 If the model is slow, meaning that the timesteps are below an acceptable threshold, the progress bar becomes red, giving a quick indication that the model might take longer than expected.